peribeir/homeassistant-rademacher/info.md

 In the Dialog that appears, insert the HostName/IP Address of the Rademacher Bridge.
 Ex: `bridge.local` or `192.168.1.60`

 Press "Submit".

+If you have configured a password for the hub, you'll be asked for it.
+Just insert it and press "Submit".

 You should now be presented with Device/Entities detected, you should select the HA Area where you want to add them.